tbfe-de/mc-cppfor-ex/clock-08/README.md

   - That behavior was implemented in a common helper function (named `check_in_range_value`) it is guaranteed to work consistently in both case.

-(For details do a side by side compare of the header and implementation files.)